andersonba/questionr/README.md

 questionr
 =========

-A framework to make it easy for developers to add questionnaire to their pages.
+A framework to make it easy for developers to add questionnaire (like linkedin) to their pages.